neurodyn/local-rag-llm-chat/README.md

 # Local Privacy Preserving RAG System with MLX

-A web-based RAG (Retrieval Augmented Generation) system that uses MLX for accelerated LLM inference on Mac laptops.
+A web-based RAG (Retrieval Augmented Generation) system that runs a LLM locally to provide privacy protected inference.
 The system allows users to upload documents, process them for RAG, and query multiple documents simultaneously using a chat interface.
+The system uses MLX for accelerated LLM inference on Apple M-series computers.

 ## Features